kaleidos/grails-postgresql-extensions/README.md

 }
 ```

-For Hibernate 5 add the following to `application.groovy`:
+For Hibernate 5 add the following to `grails-app/conf/application.groovy`:

 ```groovy
 grails.gorm.default.mapping = {